sbryngelson/group-docs/phd-syllabus/writing.md

 ## Nomenclature

 Changing technical terms mid-way through a paper in the name of style will confuse people.
-If your domain is a cylinder, don’t switch to “tube” at any point.
+If your domain is a cylinder, don't switch to "tube" at any point.
 If you call your model a "physical model", do not switch to calling it a "numerical model" (with the additional problem that these two things aren't the same, anyway).
 If you define your “mesh spacing” in one section, don't switch to "grid spacing" or "mesh resolution" later on.